RhyanRodriguez3/Excel-Guide/3_VBA.md

 - Objects are stated first in OOP, then you state what you want to do to it using a method (Insert).
 - Methods are command statements to do something to the object (verbs).
 - Objects are sheets, tables, charts, cells, columns, and rows.
+  - `ActiveSheet` is the sheet you are currently on
+  - Sheet(1) refers to the first sheet in your workbook.
+  - Sheets("NameOfYourSheet").select Great for multiple sheets
 - Properties are the way we describe certain objects, such as .color, .value, .font (adjectives).

 ## Macro Scripting Basics